 It does take some effort to get used to soy milk.
 But if you get to it in a few steps, you'll find there's no going back.
 Most people I've known who have persevered for a couple of months have been surprised at how much they've liked it once they've got through the initial barrier.
 Once you're used to the taste you can really appreciate it.
 It's fresh-tasting, and satisfying, and soothing.
 I now totally prefer it.
 I don't at all feel like I've made a sacrifice by giving up dairy milk.

-I hope this hub has encouraged some that it is possible to get used to and enjoy soy milk.
+I hope this article has encouraged some that it is possible to get used to and enjoy soy milk.
 I've barely stepped into the health issues of soy vs dairy here.
-Other Hubbers have written on this.
+Other authors have written on this.
 But whilst many of the health benefits are clear, especially worth noting is that there are some questions over the amount of naturally occurring hormones in soy and what the effect of that on the human body is.